 Don’t drink drinks like soda, juice, sports drinks, sweetened teas, etc.

-Pasta contains a high amount of carbs; thus, they cannot be a part of a keto diet.
-So, you should avoid spaghetti and noodles.
+Pasta contains many carbs; thus, they cannot be a part of a keto diet.
+So, it would be best if you avoided spaghetti and noodles.

 5. Starchy Vegetables: